Electromagnetic Induction in cable and pipe location

 - estimate the below ground depth of the services,

 - and sometimes even find cable faults.

 Electroscan – experts in EMI

-Electroscan’s team of location and detection specialists are thoroughly trained in the use of Electromagnetic induction location technology.
+Electroscan’s team of location and detection specialists are thoroughly trained in the use of Electromagnetic Induction Technology in Brisbane.
 They know when and how to use it correctly and can help you get a more complete picture of what lies below the surface of your worksite or project area.

 Our team combines EMI with the various other technologies at their disposal to methodically detect and locate the underground assets and utilities you need to be aware of before you commence work.

-Electroscan offers utility detection, location and mapping services across Queensland to support all of your subsurface utility engineering needs.
+Electroscan offers utility detection, location and subsurface utility mapping in Brisbane among other services across Queensland to support all of your subsurface utility engineering needs.
 Electroscan’s highly skilled team of detection and location specialists use a comprehensive range of innovative technologies and surveying techniques to deliver certainty and help manage risks for your projects.